mohamedabdelhakem1/weather-node.js-app/README.md

 # weather-node.js-app
-A node js application for fetching weather according to your specified location using RESTful express API.
+A node js application for fetching weather according to your specified location using RESTful express.js API.
 The application is deployed on heroku platform on this link : https://mohamed-nodejs-weather-app.herokuapp.com/